 - Wet the sponge with at least two tablespoons of water before you put it in.

-- Give the sponge a gentle squeeze.
-(That'll activate the spermicide.)
+- Give the sponge a gentle squeeze, which will activate the spermicide.

-- With the dimple side facing up, fold the sponge in half upward, so that it winds up looking like a pouty little mouth.
+- With the dimple side facing up, fold the sponge in half upward.

 - Slide the sponge as far into your vagina as your fingers will reach.